eschmitt/xmod/README.md

 utility
 =======

-A namespaced collection of common utilty functions useful for building JavaScript libraries.
+A collection of utilty functions for exporting/exposing JavaScript modules to different environments.